 If you used violence or the threat of violence to take a vehicle from another person, your punishment will likely be quite harsh.
 Regardless of the circumstances, it is crucial to hire a Colorado Springs criminal defense lawyer who will be on your side.
-Contact The Bussey Law Firm, P.C. to connect with a knowledgeable attorney who has experience building effective defense auto theft cases.
+Contact The Bussey Law Firm, P.C., to connect with a knowledgeable auto theft defense attorney who has experience building effective defenses in auto theft cases.

 In many instances, alleged car thefts turn out to be simple misunderstandings.
 For instance, you may have a friend or family member who regularly allows you to borrow his or her vehicle.
 Perhaps you needed to borrow it one day when the owner wasn't around and assumed it would be okay for you to do so.
 If that person then assumes someone stole the vehicle and reports it, the police could lay auto theft charges against you.
-To prevent such mix-ups in Colorado, the accused must usually do one or more of the following for a court to prove he or she committed a car theft:
+To prevent such mix-ups in Colorado, it’s up to the court to prove that the accused:

-- Keep the car for at least 24 hours
+- Kept the car for at least 24 hours.

-- Make efforts to conceal the identity of the car (by changing the VIN, the color or the license plates, for example)
+- Made efforts to conceal the identity of the car (by changing the VIN, the color, or the license plates, for example).

-- Commit a crime or injure someone else while the vehicle is in his or her possession
+- Committed a crime or injured someone else while the vehicle was in his or her possession.

-- Leave the state with the vehicle for at least 12 hours
+- Left the state with the vehicle for at least 12 hours.

 Strong defense against an auto theft allegation can be built in some situations.
 If you borrowed a friend's car, made no attempt to conceal the fact you took it (by changing the license plates, for example) and had it for less than a day when you were arrested, the prosecution will have a hard time proving you intended to keep the car.
 If you threatened a stranger behind the wheel of a car with a firearm to take possession of a vehicle, a defense may be more difficult.
 Regardless of the circumstances, though, securing legal representation is always a wise idea.